 Regular communication feeds brand reputation

-1. Regular communication is the only way people will really get to know and trust you.
+• Regular communication is the only way people will really get to know and trust you.
 Turning it on and off like a tap simply means you drop off the radar.
-Then it takes time to regain trust (including Google’s).
+Then it takes time to get back on their radar and gain trust.
+(And that includes Google’s trust.)
 No good keeping silent then expecting a flurry of activity to reap rewards.
 You need a constant, consistent and relevant presence.

-1. Plan your communication and integrate it with your business activity and objectives.
-No point in the ‘day job’ and your communicating having separate lives.
+• Plan your communication and integrate it with your business activity and objectives.
+No point in the ‘day job’ and what you communicate having separate lives.

-1. Don’t worry if it’s been said before.
+• Don’t worry if it’s been said before.
 How many times have you read something and thought “we do that” but wouldn’t dream of saying it yourself?
 Madness!
-Don’t assume that stuff is boring even if it’s all been said before.
+Don’t assume that stuff is boring or that it’s all been said before.
 If that was the case, diets and gym memberships wouldn’t feature before EVERY SINGLE holiday season.
-Clearly choose your time, but if a topic is relevant to your audience talk about it.
-Just add another, personal-to-you angle.
+Clearly choose your time, but if a topic is relevant to your audience talk about it .
+Just add another angle.

 Regular communication is habit-forming